-Each of these instructional programs was selected due to its comprehensive nature and alignment to the CCSS and NGSS.
-Each program includes teaching approaches to differentiate instruction, to meet the needs of English Learners, and to push accelerated students.
-Each program has been created by reputable publishers with a record of successful implementation with the students population KIPP Academy of Opportunity will serve.
+K-8 has selected each of these instructional programs due to its comprehensive nature and correlation to the California Common Core Standards for ELA and Math, the Next Generation Science Standards, California Preschool Learning Foundations and California content standards for Social Studies and all other applicable subjects.
+Each program includes teaching approaches to differentiate instruction, to meet the needs of English Learners, and to challenge identified Gifted and Talented and higher achieving students.
+Each program has been created by reputable publishers with a record of successful implementation with the student population K-8 will serve.

-In addition to the materials listed above, KIPP Academy of Opportunity will incorporate standards-based online learning programs to supplement instruction in core subjects.
-Through rigorous and engaging online content such as (but not limited to) Compass Learning, ST Math, Accelerated Reader, and Achieve3000, students will be able to access individualized instruction at their level to practice what they've learned in class and strengthen their 21st century computer literacy skills through sustained daily usage of computer hardware and software.
-When selecting online learning content, the School Leader will consider academic rigor, student engagement, and program alignment to the CCSS and NGSS.
+In addition to the materials listed above, K-8 will incorporate standards-based online learning programs to supplement instruction in core subjects.
+Through rigorous and engaging online content such as (but not limited to) Dreambox Learning, ST Math, Accelerated Reader, or Achieve3000, students will be able to access individualized instruction at their level to practice what they've learned in class and strengthen their 21st century computer literacy skills through sustained daily usage of computer hardware and software.
+When selecting online learning content, the School Leader will consider academic rigor, student engagement, and program alignment to the Common Core State Standards.
+K-8 will further enhance these programs by aligning and supplementing activities based on assessment data and innovative strategies, such as an accelerated curriculum at the kindergarten level.